nekosecurity/parserandreplayer/README.md

 ```

 # Usage
-In order to take full advantage of the features offered by the library, it is necessary to modify the location of the different tools that will be used during replay.
+In order to take full benefit of the features offered by the library, it's necessary to change all the tools locations that will be used during the replay.

-First, check the tool path in the `$HOME/.config/ParserAndReplayer/ParserAndReplayer.conf` file.
+Check the configuration file `$HOME/.config/ParserAndReplayer/ParserAndReplayer.conf`.

+## Usage as lib
 ```python
 from ParserAndReplayer.parser.nessus import Nessus from ParserAndReplayer.plugins.replay_ssh import ReplaySSH